pudly/schmopera-hugo/content/articles/barton-leads-fantasy-cast-in-wnos-don-carlo.md

 ---
-title: Barton leads "fantasy cast" in WNO's Don Carlo
+title: "Barton leads &quot;fantasy cast&quot; in WNO&#039;s Don Carlo"
 ---

 "The peace you seek can only be found in heaven."